Saikai-oyo/Saikai/README.md

 and more will be add at the next version !

+### Clone
+If you want to clone this project, PM me at [Linkedin](https://www.linkedin.com/in/idanlevian/) to get Keys.
+Firebase use here for DB and Auth.
+**THE APP WON'T WORK WITHOUT THOSE KEYS**

 ### License

 Distributed under the `MIT License`.
 See [LICENSE](https://github.com/eidan66/Saikai/blob/main/LICENSE) for more information.